Add a resource record

 -

 Wait for the added resource record group to propagate to the DNS servers.
-Spreading can take up to 72 hours.
+Propagation can take up to 72 hours.

 -

 Optional: check resource records.
-If resource records have not appeared on the DNS servers 72 hours after creation, create a ticket.
+If 72 hours after creation the resource records have not appeared on the DNS servers, file a ticket.

 If you add a resource record to an existing group, it will have the name and TTL that are specified for the group.